s-soroosh/configme/README.md

 ConfigME
 ========
-A Kubernetes operator to load configmap data from external services.
+A Kubernetes operator to load the configmap data from external services.

 ## TODO